aolagers/pointz/README.md

 # Pointz

 An simple and hackable WebGL point cloud viewer for the browser.
+Inspired by [Potree](https://github.com/potree/potree).

 ![screenshot](./public/screenshot.jpg)